nlepage/go-wasm-http-talk/slides.md

 Notes:
 - In order to build a Javascript `Response` object, we can use the `Response` constructor which takes 2 parameters, the response body and an init object for additional information such as status code and headers.
-- The first parameter accepts several types, one of them is `BufferSource`, actually this is not a real type but either an `ArrayBuffer` or a `TypedArray`.
-- `TypedArray` is fine for us, it will allow us to use the `CopyBytesToJS()` function from the `syscall/js` package, which works just like `CopyBytesToGo()` but in the opposite direction.
+- The body parameter accepts several types, and one of them is `TypedArray` which will allow us to use the `CopyBytesToJS()` function from the standard library, which works just like `CopyBytesToGo()` but in the opposite direction.

 ---